scalyr/scalyr-agent-2/docs/docker.md

 * `docker_log_prefix` - a prefix added to the start of all log files created by the docker_monitor plugin.
 Defaults to 'docker', so for a container named 'my-container', the plugin would create the log file docker-my-container-stdout.log

+* `max_previous_lines` - when starting to track the logs of a container, the maximum number of lines to search backwards to find the most recent output.
+Defaults to 5000.

+* `log_timestamps` - whether or not to include the Docker timestamps in the logs.
+Defaults to False.

 When running, the docker_monitor plugin will upload standard error and output of all running docker containers on the host.

 In order to have access to logs from other containers, the docker_monitor plugin requires a valid docker API socket.
 You can provide this socket to the scalyr-agent container when you run it by adding an extra -v parameter to the run command `-v /run/docker.sock:/var/scalyr/docker.sock`